paysonism/AdCap/README.md

 7. Navigate to the file where you stored the hack and select it.
 8. Then at the botton of Cheat Engine you will see the hack loaded.
 9: Click the ENABLE check box.
-10: Cheats should appear on Cheat Engine.
-Enjoy!
+- Cheats should then show up in Cheat Engine -

 # Credits